williamkray/maubot-communitybot/README.md

 than 0 and are not listed as either an admin or moderator will be removed from the permission list, effectively returning their power to whatever the room default is (usually 0).

+## EXPERIMENTAL: AI Powered Moderation

+this plugin offers experimental support to allow LLM-backed moderation support. this is an incredibly sensitive topic, and so the following caveats apply:

+1. there are no default configuration values for this feature. you have to be very intentional and explicit. i will not include guidance on how to configure this for you. if you cannot figure out how to do it based on the config variable names, you already should not be using this.
+2. ai moderation will only work if you enable censorship on a SINGLE ROOM. if you use sweeping censorship or a list of more than one room, the plugin will throw errors and you will experience unexpected behavior. you have been warned. enabling censorship on a single room is the suggested community-structure to reduce administrative overhead, so if you are doing anything other than that this feature is not for you.
+3. enabling ai moderation in a single room will force a greeting every time someone joins as a reminder that messages are being sent to an external service. this will expose the api endpoint you are using in full. if you are using an endpoint that includes secure information like a request token in the query string or something like that, it will be broadcast to the entire room. you really should use an api key sent in headers instead. you have been warned.
+4. the LLM prompt asks the LLM to reply with a specifically structured JSON object. if for some reason the code is unable to parse the response from the LLM (probably malformed json or including extra commentary in the response) the code is set to retry 2 more times... in theory. i've had this happen so infrequently that i actually haven't had a chance to test the retry logic. you may encounter un-moderated content if the language model isn't behaving.

 ## room creation

 use the `createroom` subcommand to create a new room according to your preferences, and join it into the parent space.